Sheet Music 101

 To help you on your way, we’ve prepared a guide to teach you to read music like the pros.
 So let’s start at the very beginning, shall we?

-In this article, we are going to look at the clef.
+To start with, we are going to look at the clef.

 The word “clef” comes from the French word “clé”, meaning “key”.
 Think of the clef as the key to unlocking the meaning of each note.